Vedant-Panchal/resultweb/README.md

-Making result website to see our 3rd class result
+Making result website to see our shitty result